zuplo/mockbin/README.md

 At Zuplo we were big fans of [mockbin.org](https://mockbin.org) and used it for testing APIs and doing demos.
 Unfortunately, it was shut down.

-In the spirit of being scrappy and shipping quickly, a group of us decided to build a replacement as a impromptu hackathon project on the weekend.
+In the spirit of being scrappy and shipping quickly, a group of us decided to build a replacement as an impromptu hackathon project on a weekend - and we shipped with love ❤️ and a bit of coffee ☕️.

 ### How it works